mariodavid/jmix-sneferu/README.md

 }
 ```

-Instead of using `com.haulmont.cuba.web.testsupport.TestUiEnvironment` a Sneferu-specific environment is used: `de.diedavids.sneferu.environment.SneferuUiTestExtension`

-This environment-class has an additional parameter, that needs to be provided: `withMainScreen()`, where the Main Screen of the application is configured.

 ### Example Usage

-A dedicated example of using Sneferu is shown via the CUBA Petclinic sample application: [cuba-platform/cuba-petclinic-using-sneferu](https://github.com/cuba-platform/cuba-petclinic-using-sneferu).
+A dedicated example of using Sneferu is shown via the Jmix Petclinic sample application: [mariodavid/jmix-sneferu-example](https://github.com/mariodavid/jmix-sneferu-example).

 It contains a lot of example test cases that show the various usage options of Sneferu.